College football's 50 best players in 2018

 Key stat: 1,909 rushing yards; 8.9 yards per carry

-Henderson needs just 91 yards in the bowl game to reach 2,000 for the season, and that should come pretty easily.
+Henderson needs just 91 yards in the bowl game to reach 2,000 for the season, and that should come pretty easily -- if he plays.
 The Memphis junior has nine games with at least 130 yards on the ground this season already, and his 8.9 yards per carry is the best rate by any back in the nation.
 For the year, he has totaled 150 yards and multiple touchdowns in eight different games, tied for the most by any player in the past decade and three more than any other running back this season.

 7. WILL GRIER